yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

 {{< gh-hovercard "10262" "Disabling the feature" >}} for the affected driver version and older solves this issue.

-Another identified issue affected the light projection made by the Ultrahand ability, intended to help the player positioning objects.
+Another identified issue affected the light projection made by the Ultrahand ability, intended to help the player position objects.
-The green glow had a pixelated look, caused by {{< gh-hovercard "10402" "missing barriers on attachment feedback loops" >}}.
+The green glow had a pixelated look, caused by {{< gh-hovercard "10402" "missing barriers on attachment feedback loops." >}}

 {{< single-title-imgs-compare
     "Green Lantern hand.
 (The Legend of Zelda: Tears of the Kingdom)"